 Directed by Paul Greengrass | Written by Greengrass and Christopher Rouse, based on the character created by Robert Ludlum | 123 min | ▲▲▲△△

-In the first decade of the millennia, the Bourne franchise seemed perfectly timed for the zeitgeist—post-9/11 spy thrillers that got to the core of our anxiety about a world of shifting geopolitics, serving up an amnesiac assassin whose better nature overcomes his programming, dispatching both foreign agents and his corrupt former bosses in a flurry of terrifically staged and shot action sequences.
+In the first decade of the millennia, the Bourne franchise served up an amnesiac assassin whose better nature overcomes his programming, dispatching both foreign agents and his corrupt former bosses in a flurry of terrifically staged and shot action sequences.
+It also seemed perfectly timed for the zeitgeist — post-9/11 spy thrillers shooting to thrill while drilling to the core of our anxiety about a world of shifting geopolitics.

-That’s what the new, eponymous Jason Bourne isn’t able to manage—despite hitting all the expected action beats, 14 years after the original it strains to find the same relevance of feel anywhere as fresh.
+That’s what the new, eponymous Jason Bourne isn’t quite able to manage — despite hitting all the expected action beats.
+Fourteen years after the original it strains to find the same relevance of feel anywhere as fresh.

 (Also, picking nits, how could she have been born in 1983?
 That would’ve made her an unlikely 19 in The Bourne Identity.)

-We meet The Asset (Vincent Cassel), another CIA operative with a personal beef against Bourne, as well as Heather Lee (Alicia Vikander, whose speaking voice here sounds like it’s produced in a steel larynx, more so than her robot in Ex Machina).
-She’s got the Joan Allen role in this one—working for the people looking to take down Bourne, but she maybe wants to keep him alive to get him back on side.
-And in the Chris Cooper/Albert Finney/Brian Cox corrupt executive spy role, a more-grizzled-than-an-apple-doll Tommy Lee Jones, who doesn’t bring much fresh nuance to the part.
+We meet The Asset (Vincent Cassel), another CIA operative with a personal connection with Bourne, as well as Heather Lee (Alicia Vikander, whose speaking voice here sounds like it’s produced in a steel larynx, more so than her robot in Ex Machina).
+She’s got the Joan Allen role in this one — working for the people looking to take down Bourne, but she maybe wants to keep him alive and get him back on side.
+And in the Chris Cooper/Albert Finney/Brian Cox corrupt executive spy role, a more-grizzled-than-an-apple-doll Tommy Lee Jones, who doesn’t bring much nuance to the part.

 All this is very familiar.
 Maybe too much so: Bourne is given a little added motivation in the first act with the death of someone he’s trying to protect, a beat-by-beat replay of what we saw happen in The Bourne Supremacy.

 On the plus side, Damon still delivers a compelling lead in his typically taciturn way, and Vikander, especially, holds her own opposite him.
-I still have hope that there’s a future entry in this franchise that feels more essential than this one, but maybe it’s time for Jason Bourne to come in from the cold.
+I still have hope that there’s a future entry in this franchise that feels more essential than this one.
+Maybe it’s time for Jason Bourne to come in from the cold.